We use many lenders in order to find the best possible deals for our customers.

 (also referred to as Lenders Facility Fees)

 A 2% lenders arrangement fee is fairly standard for most bridging loans.
-This is calculated from the net or gross loan amount.
+This is calculated using the net or gross loan amount.
 For many loan facilities we are able to reduce this fee:

-For the above plans the minimum loan term is 30 days, therefore if you repay the loan within the first 30 days you will still be charged the full 30 days interest.
-After the 30 day period has ended you will only be charged interest up to the actual day that you clear your loan.
+For the above plans the minimum loan term is 30 days, therefore should you repay the loan within the first 30 days, you will still be charged the full 30 days interest.
+After this initial 30 day period has ended you will only be charged interest up to the actual day that you clear your loan.

 Please note this is not a typical bridging facility in that underwriting is more stringent and it takes longer to put in place.
 It is a good option if it fits your circumstances, enough time is available for it to be put it in place, and if the loan is likely to run over 12 months (the benefits of the reduced rate could be outweighed by the increased facility fee if redeemed within 12 months).

 We have specialist large bridging loan facilities available for loans ranging from £2 million to £1 billion.